In a recent exercise, Square collaborated with Wakefield Research to survey restaurateurs, retailers, and consumers across the U.S.

 You still have to sacrifice commissions on returning customers’ orders.

-However, on a commission-free platform, you don’t have to worry about paying any commission.
+However, on a commission-free platform, you don’t have to worry about sacrificing your precious margins.
 And that’s whether it’s new or returning customers.

 Any money that comes into your business is yours to keep.

 4. Losing Loyal Customers to Competitors